-You may be injured due to high engine temperatures if you fill engine oil just after stopping.
+You may be injured due to high engine temperatures.
+If you fill engine oil just after stopping.
 Changing engine oil should be done after the engine has been cooled.

 - If water in the oil, giving it a milky colored appearance.
-Contact your dealer. - If oil contaminated with fuel (will smell strongly of fuel).
-Contact your dealer. - If filled oil over the upper level, drain it.
+Contact your dealer. - If oil contaminated with fuel will smell strongly of fuel.
+Contact your dealer.